hfeiss/campingreservations/README.md

 Lastly, the results are saved as .pickles in the [data/cleaned](./data/cleaned) directories.
 The clean .pkl files are moved into AWS S3 storage, for backup / download.

 ### Two Rounds of Cleaning
 The cleaned data are less than 10mb size: perfect for local analysis.
 The .pkl files are read into pandas DataFrames.
-States outside of the United States are removed, as are reservations with impossible durations due to date boundaries at the beginning of year's dates.
+Locations outside of the United States are removed, as are reservations with impossible durations due to date boundaries at the beginning of year's dates.

 ### Matplotlib
 For first analysis, a histogram of the duration of stays is created.
 This histogram is used to decide the two `LengthOfStay` bins: weekend trips and trips longer than two nights; roughly half of the reservations belong in each category.